Axway-API-Management-Plus/apimanager-report-tool/README.md

 Use this tool to generate reports for your Axway API-Management V7.x platform.
 You can create reports such as:

+![API Subscription report][1]

-which for instance gives you insights about your actual API subscription.
+This report gives you details insights about the actual API-Subscription and can be further processed into other tools.

-This tool is using Swagger-Promote-Core as a library for the API-Manager communication, that retrieves the required Data-Model, which is then easily converted into a report of choice.
+Under the hood it is using Swagger-Promote-Core as a library for the API-Manager communication, that retrieves the required Data-Model, which is then easily converted into a report of choice.
+That way, many different reports can be generated.
+If you need a special report not yet part of the package, just create an [issue][2].

-With that you can export information from your API-Manager into different reports (right now two, but expecting more to come).
+With that you can export many different information from your API-Manager into different reports.

-There is a dedicated script delivered with the release called: `run-metadata-export.sh`, which generates the following usage:
+Call the script: `run-metadata-export.sh` delivered with the release, which generates the following usage:
 ```
 usage: API-Manager Meta-Data Export -f <api-mgr-prod-metadata-export.csv> [-h <api-host>] [-p <changeme>] [-port <8181>] -r
        <CSVEmbeddedAnalyticsReport> [-u <apiadmin>]